-Instead, they take a big picture view of your business’ individual circumstances and environment to create a marketing strategy that is targeted, actionable, and offers the best chance of success.
+Instead, they take a big picture view of your business’ individual circumstances and environment to create a marketing strategy that is actionable, has a clear target and offers the best chance of success.

 If you aren’t sure what path to take with your marketing initiatives, or you feel that your marketing lacks a clear plan, then a strategy-oriented marketing consultant is the ideal choice for you.

 Sometimes we find that businesses are thinking of adopting the right strategy from the get go.
-Butmore often we find that businesses have tried a few methods that haven’t worked or scaled how they expected, and so they are trying to work out why and how they can change.
+But more often than not, we learn that businesses have tried a few methods that haven’t worked or scaled how they expected; and so they want to work out why and how they can change.

 Now you just need to figure out what type of marketing consultant you’re talking to when you begin your search.
 As with determining their approach, the key is to ask lots of questions.
 Here’s some that we recommend in order to determine the right marketing consultant approaches for you: